What are State Development Loans (SDLs) and why are they issued?

 Credit Risk

 Credit risk means the risk of default or delay in repayment by the issuer.
 Although these bonds carry lower risk due to the implicit sovereign guarantee, the investor should understand the finances of the state government issuing the bonds.
 Almost all of the state governments are continuously lagging behind their fiscal budget targets and hence some of them may have some difficulty in repayment of these loans.
 Investors should select those where the fiscal deficit is the lowest.
-Papers of developed states like Maharashtra, Gujarat, Karnataka and Tamilnadu are more in demand and these states issue SDLs judiciously.
+Loans issued by developed states like Maharashtra, Gujarat, Karnataka and Tamil Nadu are more in demand, and these states issue SDLs selectively.

 Interest Rate Risk